 Within the 50m by 50m site, lay out and peg down the three 50 transects parallel to each other, 25m apart and perpendicular to shore (see site layout).
 Within each of the quadrats placed for sampling, complete the following steps:

-Photographs are taken at the every quadrat (0m-50m) along each transect, or at quadrats of particular interest (if you have a digital camera, you can photograph every quadrat if you wish).
+Photographs are taken three times at the 5m, 25, and 45m mark along each transect, or at quadrats of particular interest (if you have a digital camera, you can photograph every quadrat if you wish).

 First place the photo quadrat labeller beside the quadrat with the correct code on it.

 Take the photograph from an angle as vertical as possible, which includes the entire quadrat frame, quadrat label and tape measure.
 Try to avoid having any shadows or patches of reflection off any water in the field of view.
 Tick the photo taken box on the datasheet for that quadrat.
 Please note: Camera should be set at the highest quality.

 To assess the sediment, dig your fingers into the top centimeter of the substrate and feel the texture.

 Describe the sediment, by noting the grain size in order of dominance (e.g., Sand, Fine sand, Fine sand/Mud).